LukePappa/Ourism/synthesis.md

-The universe is an unbounded act of self-realization, where everything present at its inception is subject to a world-branch in which it becomes increasingly conscious of

-may formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+The universe is an unbounded act of self-realization, where everything present at its inception is subject to a world-branch in which it becomes increasingly conscious of being.
+Being may formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.